Last Updated on July 31, 2020

 Tie to Analytics Goals

 Setting up goals in Analytics takes a bit of care.
-A specialized website thank you page after a form fill out should trigger a goal in Google Analytics.
+A specialized website thank you page created for after a form is filled out should trigger a goal in Google Analytics.
+If you’re not tracking your online marketing, there’s no way of knowing what’s working and what isn’t.
 For example, we tie thank you pages to goals for things like:

 - Filling out a form

 We like to tinker even further with Google Analytics goals, adding sales funnels and assigning a monetary figure (an estimate of what this goal is worth in closed business).
 Even if you put $1 as the value of a goal, Analytics can calculate the value each page.
 The benefit?
 You can see what pages are most often viewed and which pages best lead to a goal completion.
 Then you can pay close attention to each page’s metrics, modifying content, calls to actions, and graphics — all elements that influence user experience, as necessary.
 We also recommend having different website thank you pages so you can differentiate between forms and related goals.

 Now that your visitor has done something that triggers a website thank you page, you want to send an appropriate message.
 This is where buyer psychology comes into play.
 Often I joke with my clients that they propose marriage on a first date.
 If I’m new to a website — especially where the product is expensive or the service is complicated — I’m most likely not ready to “get a quote.”
 I want to look around a bit, learn more about what you do, how you’re different and how you can help me.
 I may read several blog posts, view case studies and see if you have any client testimonials.
 In essence, woo me.

 Remember that your thank you page provides an opportunity to further reinforce a positive brand experience.
 Show credibility by having customer testimonials or reviews.
 If you have special designations — like a certification or affiliation — add those logos as they build trust.